-5 Creative Ways To Pay For College And Avoid Student Loans
+5 Creative Ways To Pay For College So You Never Have To Take Out Student Loans

 College education is known for the debt that comes with it.
 We all want to pursue our passions, but are in for a tough reality check when we see how much higher education and opportunity will cost us.

 If you already explored scholarship and grant options and are still coming up short, consider getting creative.
 Use your unique skill set to give you a chance to take advantage of financial opportunities others might not be able to.

 Here are more ways to get creative and find a way to pay for college, without ever having to take out student loans.

 1. Consider modeling.

 Model for artists that are aspiring to make it big.
 Model for a local ad campaign.
 Model for something bigger if you get the opportunity.

 Check the campus notice board, and you'll find plenty of options.